MascotPhp/Mascot/doc/usage.rst

 Installation
 ------------

-If you want to get started fast, use the `Silex Skeleton`_:
+If you want to get started fast, use the `Mascot Skeleton`_:

 .. code-block:: bash

-    composer create-project fabpot/silex-skeleton path/to/install "~2.0"
+    composer create-project mascot/mascot-skeleton path/to/install

 If you want more flexibility, use Composer_ instead:

 .. code-block:: bash

-    composer require silex/silex:~2.0
+    composer require mascot/mascot

 Web Server
 ----------